kersorianek/mon-portfolio/_posts/2019-01-20-A-Comprehensive-Curriculum-for-Beginners-IT-Business-Analysis-Course.md

 - 7.5 Introduction to Data Warehousing and Business Intelligence

   - Explain the concepts of data warehousing and business intelligence.
-  - Discuss the role of IT business analysts in data warehouse design and implementation.
+  - Discuss the role of business analysts in data warehouse design and implementation.
-  - Provide examples and case studies of business intelligence applications in IT business analysis.
+  - Provide examples and case studies of business intelligence applications in business analysis.

 **Module 8: Testing for Business Analysts**
 In this module, we will cover the introduction to quality assurance, creating test plans, and manual and automated testing.